piranti-persada/readitlater-policy/terms-of-service.md

-# Terms of Service for ReadItLater
+# Terms of Service for Pile

-**Last Updated:** Saturday, 25 April 2026
+**Last Updated:** Friday, 22 May 2026

-Please read these Terms of Service carefully before using the **ReadItLater** mobile application and related services (the "Service").
+Please read these Terms of Service carefully before using the **Pile** mobile application and related services (the "Service").

 By using the Service, you agree to these Terms.
 If you do not agree, do not use the Service.

 ## 1. Description of the Service
-ReadItLater is a personal productivity app for saving, organising, and managing web links, tags, collections, reminders, and related notes.
+Pile is a personal productivity app for saving, organising, and managing web links, tags, collections, reminders, and related notes.

 You may use the app locally on your device or sign in to sync your data across devices through our backend services.